 South Indian recipes are usually hot and spicy, same as this Rasam powder recipe.
 A key ingredient for making an authentic Tamil’s side dish called Rasam.
 This spice mix is made with black pepper, cumin seeds, coriander seeds, and Toor dal(split pigeon pea).
 Very aromatic and tastes delicious when added to the Rasam.

 This homemade rasam powder mix is way better than the readymade spices available in the stores.
-More than anything, preparing the spice blend at home gives a soul-satisfying feeling and it is healthy as well.
+More than anything, preparing the spice blend at home gives a soul-satisfying feeling and it is easy as well.
 By learning how to make the basic spice blends at home helps us to avoid any chemical flavor enhancers or preservatives.

 Preparing the rasam powder at home is super easy than you thought of.
 Just a few minutes of your time can save you from unwanted chemicals and emulsifiers.